 Using the information you have provided from the patient information sheet, your hearing professional will discuss your hearing concerns with you, asking you for more details as needed.

-We will then look into your ears with a video-otoscope, a small camera which projects a video image of your external ear canal onto a TV screen.
+We will then look into your ears with a video-otoscope, a small camera that projects a video image of your external ear canal onto a TV screen.
 You will be told what you are seeing and any implications it has concerning your hearing.

-If it is determined you have an infection or other condition requiring a physician’s attention, Countryside Hearing Aids will assist you in finding an Ear, Nose and Throat specialist in the area.
+If it is determined you have an infection or other condition requiring a physician’s attention, Countryside Hearing Aids will assist you in finding an Ear, Nose, and Throat specialist in the area.

 Once your ears are thoroughly inspected, you will be shown into our certified sound booth for your hearing evaluation.
 We will then insert a pair of MedRx IP 30 earphones for the ultimate in acoustic isolation and comfort.
 You will also be given a handheld patient response button to let us know when you hear the various test tones.
 Testing is done via a MedRx Avant A2D+ Dual Channel Diagnostic Audiometer.
-For additional comfort, our sound booth is equipped with a large window, comfortable seating, microphones and safety handrails.
+For additional comfort, our sound booth is equipped with a large window, comfortable seating, microphones, and safety handrails.

 Your hearing professional will then take you through a series of hearing evaluation protocols, which will include such things as:

 - Puretone Testing – Press a response button when the tone is heard